-10.1 The Deputy Head of Support Services has responsibility for the maintenance and operation of this policy.
-He or she will maintain a record of concerns raised and the outcome (but in a form which does not endanger confidentiality) and will report as necessary to Directors Group and the Board of Trustees.
+The Head of People has responsibility for the maintenance and operation of this policy.
+They will maintain a record of concerns raised and the outcome (but in a form which does not endanger confidentiality) and will report as necessary to Directors Group and the Board of Trustees.